 - 2. Discovery Motions.
 In submitting discovery motions, counsel are expected to comply with this District's Local Criminal Rule 16.1.
 Any discovery motion must contain the required Rule 16.1 affidavit. - 3.
 Memoranda of Law.
-Unless prior permission has been granted, memoranda of law in support of and in opposition to motions are limited to 25 pages, and reply memoranda are limited to 10 pages.
+Unless prior permission has been granted, memoranda of law in support of and in opposition to motions may not exceed 8,750 words, and reply memoranda may not exceed 3,500 words.
+These limits do not include the caption, any index, table of contents, table of authorities, signature blocks, or any required certificates, but do include material contained in footnotes or endnotes.
+If a brief is filed by an attorney or prepared with a computer, it must include a certificate by the attorney, or party who is not represented by an attorney, that the document complies with the word-count limitations.
+The person preparing the certificate may rely on the word count of the word-processing program used to prepare the document.
+The certificate must state the number of words in the document.
+Briefs filed by a party who is not represented by an attorney, or are handwritten or prepared with a typewriter, may not exceed 25 pages if filed in support of or in opposition to a motion and may not exceed 10 pages if filed on reply.
+All memoranda of law shall be formatted with one-inch margins and double-spaced.
 All memoranda of law shall be in twelve-point font or larger, double spaced, and text-searchable.
-Memoranda of 10 pages or more shall contain a table of contents and a table of authorities, neither of which shall count against the page limit.
+Memoranda of 10 pages or more shall contain a table of contents and table of authorities.
 Sur-reply memoranda will not be accepted without prior permission of the Court.
 All appendices to memoranda of law must be indexed.